 Although this poem is quite short, it packs a punch.
 Readers are likely to walk away feeling moved by this simple image—a success in and of itself when one considers the subject matter.
-Some readers of ‘Broken bowl’ might even find themselves connecting the words and image to events in their everyday life.
+Some readers of ‘broken bowl’ might even find themselves connecting the words and images to events in their everyday life.
+You can read ‘broken bowl’ below:

 Explore broken bowl